destie/Disease_Prediction_from_fMRI_and_AAL_Atlas/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7287630/

+Included code files:

+**Data_Preprocessing_and_EDA:**
+Transforms voxel data into AAL regions and then identifies correlated regions.

+**Identify_and_Plot_Regions_of_Functional_Connectivity:**
+General visualization code using Nilearn to create a series of stacked 2D slices showing what the activated voxels regions (from an fMRI scan) look like on the brain.

+**Model_Training:**
+Generates and trains a logistic regression model on the activated brain regions identified in the EDA step to see if they are predictive of a disease state.

+**Model_Validation:**
+Validates the model trained in the step above.

+**Plot_CFS_Brain_Regions_from_Model:**
+Visualizes the regions of the brain identified on fMRI scan of activity that corresponds to Chronic Fatigue Syndrome (CFS).
+This code requires brain scans to run.

+**Plot_GWI_Brain_Regions_from_Model:**
+Visualizes the regions of the brain identified on fMRI scan of activity that corresponds to Gulf War Illness (GWI).
+This code requires brain scans to run.

+**Plot_Resting_State_Network**:
+Demonstrates what a restating state network (through activated AAL regions) looks like on a 2D stacked visualization of the brain.

 **To cite this project or use any of the code please refer to the following three studies:**

 Provenzano, D., Washington, S. D., & Baraniuk, J. N. (2020).
 A Machine Learning Approach to the Differentiation of Functional Magnetic Resonance Imaging Data of Chronic Fatigue Syndrome (CFS) From a Sedentary Control.
 In Frontiers in Computational Neuroscience (Vol. 14).
 Frontiers Media SA. https://doi.org/10.3389/fncom.2020.00002